2color/blog/content/posts/2021-04-nerd-nostaliga.md

 ---
-title: Reminiscing On the Early Days of the Internet
+title: Reminiscing on the Early Days of the Internet
 description: 'How the Internet changed'
 # startingDate: '2021-04-10T14:00:00.000Z'
 date: '2021-08-14T14:00:00.000Z'